Beyond classical Hamilton's Rule. State distribution asymmetry and the dynamics of altruism: Part two, main results: explicit dynamics of donor/receiver roles

 \subsection{The dynamics of altruism}

-Now we can update our model from first part of the paper to the case describing the dynamics of roles.
-For description of the rules underlying the state changes we can use the background switching dynamics.
-Switching term will have form $\left( \dfrac{n_{s}^{R}}{n_{s}^{D}}\Lambda ^{D}-\Lambda ^{R}\right) $.
-Recall that we assumed that the focal interaction happens at intensity $\tau ^{f}$ which was removed by change of the timescale.
-We assumed that role switching is independent of the results of the focal interaction, however number of switches of the role in the game cannot be greater than the number of rounds of that game (it's make no sense).
-This implies that $\Lambda ^{D}<\tau ^{f}$ and $\Lambda ^{R}<\tau ^{f}$, leading to $\Lambda ^{D}<1$ and $\Lambda ^{R}<1$ after change of the timescale.
+Now, we can update our model from the first part of the paper to the case describing the dynamics of roles.
+For the description of the rules underlying the state changes, we can use the background switching dynamics.
+Background intensities of leaving donor and receiver roles are $\Lambda ^{D}$ \ and $\Lambda ^{R}$ respectively.
+The switching term (\ref{switchingterm}) describing the fluxes between donor and receiver roles has the form $\left( \dfrac{n_{s}^{R}}{n_{s}^{D}}\Lambda ^{R}-\Lambda ^{D}\right) $.
+Recall that we assumed that the focal interaction happens at intensity $\tau ^{f}$, which was removed by changing the timescale.
+We assumed that the switching of roles is independent of the results of the focal interaction.
+When $ \Lambda ^{D}<\tau ^{f}$ and $\Lambda ^{R}<\tau ^{f}$ the number of role switches is smaller than the number of rounds in that game (\textbf{maximum one switch per focal game round/interaction}) This leads to $\Lambda ^{D}<1$ and $\Lambda ^{R}<1$ after the change in the timescale.
+Then the cooperative donor may warn receivers multiple times before role switch.
+For $\Lambda ^{D}>1$ and $\Lambda ^{R}>1$ role circulation is faster than threat occurrence and cooperator sometimes may be exposed to the threat, while most donor periods are safe.
+Therefore, growth equations (\ref{malth1}) for the competing strategies will have form: